A lens hood is…

 I’ve had more than a few people look at me strangely because of the hood attached to my lens.
 They view the lens as some exotic piece of gear.
 This just tells me that most people don’t know what it is and what its for.
 It also tells me people don’t see them nearly as often as they should.

 Pictures taken with a lens hood on may have deeper richer color and slightly better contrast between light and dark areas.
 Think about standing out in the sun without a hat verses with one.
 The hats brim can help block angular light and make it easier to see.
 This is why sports like baseball or golf always feature a hat.
 They serve the same purpose as the lens hood.

-There may be times when you dont want to use a lens:
+There may be times when you don’t want to use a lens hood

-– You can see the hood in the frame
+– If you can see the hood in the frame

 It’s rare but possible for super wide-angle lenses, especially if using generic a 3rd party hood.
 If you have the lens zoomed all the way back and the hood is showing, then you may need to remove it.
 This is a trade-off between the wide-angle and light interference.